DinaPapsujevica/MP3-TheBookClub/README.md

 ### User stories

 As a first time visitor, I want
-- to immediately understand what is the purpose of this website
+- to immediately understand what is the purpose of this website and easy navigate the site
 - to see the content without being register
 - to be able to see the Categories
 - to be able to register easily without needing to input a lot of personal information